New TeamsAny questions about joining ProLeague as team?

 - The new team is carrying over >=50% of the squad of a single recently disbanded team

-188.8.131.52 Foreigners quota: Teams playing in German leagues may compete in league matches with a maximum of five players with nationalities outside Germany, Austria or Switzerland.
+220.127.116.11 Foreigners quota: Teams playing in German leagues may compete in league matches with a maximum of four non-German speaking players.
+In total, only 6 non-German speaking players may be in the squad.

-184.108.40.206 50% rule: On the first matchday of a new season, each team must still have at least 50% of the squad that was eligible to play and active for the last matchday of the previous season.
-Otherwise the admin team will decide whether the team may continue to play.
+18.104.22.168 50% rule: Each team must still have at least 50% of the squad that was eligible and active for the last matchday of the previous season by the end of the first half of the season.
+Otherwise, the Admin Team will decide whether the team will be allowed to continue playing.
+For the lowest league, the admin team will decide for a new application or for the club to remain.

 1.2.5 Name change: The team name can only be changed once per season.
 A team manager must write to an admin with the following information: The new name, the short version of the name (less than ten characters) and the abbreviation, consisting of exactly three alphanumeric characters.
 The only exception is when leaving an organisation, then the club can go back to the previous team name.